Klein Family School of Communications Design

 Chris Justice's C.V.

+In the classroom, I’m obsessed with how students learn to write their ways into--and out of--the University and their disciplines.
 What I try to offer students is the appreciation that ideas, words and images will transform reality if they're wisely analyzed, coherently organized, uniquely expressed and professionally presented.
-I approach my classes with these two critical questions: What can I do as a professor to help my students become better learners?
+I approach my classes with these two critical questions: What can I do as a professor to help my students become better learners and thinkers?
 And what can I do as a writing professor to help them become better writers?

 Thanks for your time.